CRISP: Contact-Guided Real2Sim from Monocular Video with Planar Scene Primitives: Introduction

 \textbf{Contributions}.
-In this work, we introduce CRISP, a real-to-sim pipeline that converts monocular human videos into simulation-ready assets by integrating human mesh recovery (HMR), 4D reconstruction, and contact prediction.
-Unlike most reconstruction works, CRISP explicitly generates geometric outputs ready for physics simulation, by fitting convex planar primitives to point cloud reconstructions via a simple clustering algorithm.
+We introduce CRISP, a real-to-sim pipeline that converts monocular human videos into simulation-ready assets by integrating human mesh recovery (HMR), 4D reconstruction, and contact prediction.
+Unlike most reconstruction works, which yield noisy and non-watertight 2.5D geometry, CRISP explicitly builds geometric outputs ready for physics simulation, by fitting \textbf{\textit{clean, convex and watertight}} planar primitives to point cloud reconstructions via a clustering algorithm.
 While conceptually simple, this produces simulation-ready geometry that significantly improves the fidelity of physical simulation.
 Second, we make use of state-of-the-art monocular depth priors to reduce artifacts such as duplicate structures that plague concurrent methods~\citep{allshire2025visual}.
-Third, we improve scene reconstruction by using the inferred human body shape to reason about occluded geometry (e.g., body shape is used to infer the shape of an occluded chair seat).
+Third, we improve scene reconstruction by reasoning about occluded geometry with inferred human body shape (e.g., the seated pose can infer an occluded chair seat).
 To do so, we use vision–language models to detect common human scene interactions such as sitting-on-a-chair.
-Finally, to produce a physically-valid reconstruction, we use reinforcement learning (RL) to drive a simulated humanoid to follow reconstructed human motions while interacting with the reconstructed scene.
+Finally, to produce a physically-valid reconstruction, we use reinforcement learning (RL) to drive a simulated humanoid to follow reconstructed human motions while interacting with the reconstructed scene in simulation.

 \textbf{Results}.
 We evaluate CRISP across standard human benchmarks (EMDB, PROX) and demonstrate strong gains in both reconstruction fidelity and real-to-sim performance.
 CRISP achieves a 93.1\% real-to-sim success rate, significantly surpassing baselines that collapse under noisy scene geometry.
 When integrated into RL training pipelines, CRISP supports a 43\% faster simulation throughput compared to dense-mesh approaches, while maintaining physically plausible interactions.
 Somewhat surprisingly, physical reasoning {\em improves} the quality of both the human and scene reconstruction.
 These results highlight that CRISP not only bridges the video-to-simulation gap, but also makes RL training from in-the-wild videos practical and efficient for embodied AI and robotics.